nizamphoenix/DataEngineering/README.md

 Notes:-

 **Apache Beam** is a unified framework for creating batch and streaming pipelines.
-- program to create a pipeline: pipeline driver
+- GCP's Dataflow implements Beam framework that provides unified approach for creating batch & stream pipelines.
-- pipeline driver defines inputs, transforms, and outputs that constitute the pipeline.
+- Pipeline driver:program to create a pipeline.
+It defines inputs, transforms, and outputs that constitute the pipeline.
 - A pipeline runs on a runner: runitme engine that executes pipelines like DataFlow(GCP), samza, flink etc
 - PipelineOptions: class to configure pipeline for different aspects of your pipeline: runner-type, runner-specific configurations.
 - PTransform: class extended to define transforms, expand method is overridden.